Kemar Roach: Later career

 On 30 June 2014, Roach picked up his 100th wicket in test match cricket, with BJ Watling caught by Jason Holder at point for 29, in the third test between the Windies and New Zealand at Kensington Oval, Bridgetown, Barbados.
 On 7 March 2018, Roach took his 100th ODI wicket, having Rohan Mustafa caught behind for eight by Shimron Hetmyer, in an eventual win over the UAE at the Old Hararians Sports Club.
 In June 2018, Roach claimed his 150th test wicket, dismissing Kusal Perera for 32, in the second test against Sri Lanka at Saint Lucia's Darren Sammy Cricket Ground.
 In October 2018, Cricket West Indies (CWI) awarded him a contract across all formats of cricket for the 2018–19 season.
 The following month, in the second Test away against Bangladesh, Roach played in his 50th Test match.

 In April 2019, he was named in the West Indies' squad for the 2019 Cricket World Cup.
-He was later bestowed with the ESPN Cricinfo's Test Bowling Performance of the Year Award for his spell of 5 for 17 in the first match of the 2019 test series against England played at Kensington Oval.
+He was later bestowed with the ESPNcricinfo's Test Bowling Performance of the Year Award for his spell of 5 for 17 in the first match of the 2019 test series against England played at Kensington Oval.
 In June 2020, Roach was named in the West Indies' Test squad, for their series against England.
 The Test series was originally scheduled to start in May 2020, but was moved back to July 2020 due to the COVID-19 pandemic.
 In the series' third match at the Old Trafford Cricket Ground, Roach, in bowling Chris Woakes, claimed his 200th wicket in Test cricket.
-In so doing he became the ninth west indian along with the first in twenty six years to achieve the said landmark.
+In so doing he became the ninth west Indian along with the first in twenty six years to achieve the said landmark.

 In 2021, Roach signed for Surrey County Cricket Club, joining up with the squad soon after Sri Lanka's tour of the Caribbean.
 In June 2022, Roach then dismissed Tamim Iqbal to claim his 250th wicket in Test cricket.
 This came in the second test against Bangladesh at the Darren Sammy Cricket Ground in St Lucia.
 With a sum of 25 wickets at 24.04, he was an essential part of the Surrey side which eventually won the 2022 County Championship title.